knutsoned/DoorQuest/Diary.md

 ## Thursday
 ### 9:45am
 - create a burndown list for the next couple hours: add texture to sphere, build UI shell, see if Sensor API actually works

+## 11:05am
+- got the texture to stop displaying upside down and read up on indices and positions for mesh building https://playground.babylonjs.com/#I092BE
+- start work on UI key mapping based on https://stephendoddtech.com/blog/game-design/keyboard-event-game-input-map